JasperHG90/MOOCs/README.md

 - Institution: Online Learning Lab, Leiden Centre for Innovation, Leiden University
 - Date: 23-04-2015

-This software is licensed under the General Public License v.3
+**This software is licensed under the General Public License v.3**

 ## Introduction

 This repository contains semi-cleaned scripts and documentation which you can use to pre-process Coursera MOOC data dumps.
-It further contains several "helper functions" which could be useful for working with these data.
+It further contains several "helper functions" for pre-processing MOOC data.
 Most of the scripts have been written in the [R statistical Language](http://www.r-project.org/).
 Some of them are written in [Python](https://www.python.org/).
-This repository of scripts will be updated sporadically to add new functions or update existing ones.
+This repository of scripts will be updated regularly.

 Most of these guides have been written with UNIX users in mind.
 I don't use Windows, and those of you who do might need to puzzle a bit to get things working.
-However, I also provide a [Vagrant box](http://docs.vagrantup.com/v2/boxes.html) in the "/workflow" folder that you could use.
-When using the vagrant box, all of these guides should work seamlessly.
+However, I also provide a [Vagrant box](http://docs.vagrantup.com/v2/boxes.html) in the ["/workflow"](https://github.com/JasperHG90/MOOCs/tree/master/workflow/Vagrant_box_MOOCs) folder which will install a clone of my working environment.
+When using the vagrant box, all of these guides should work seamlessly, and I encourage you to use it.

-Most of these scripts will be frequently updated.
 It is entirely possible (and likely) that I change my workflow in the future, thus altering the setup of these scripts somewhat.
 However, it is my goal to keep these scripts interpretable & informative.

 ## Additional Information